lgaborini/r-batch-runner/README.md

 - `path_output`: path to the output directory

 It is responsible for calling the job scripts in the `job-scripts/` directory.

-Their return value is returned to the main batch loop.
+The job loader is wrapped into a `purrr::safely` wrapper.
+It always returns a list with two components, `error` and `result`.
+One is always `NULL`.

+Errors are signaled and saved in component `error`, return values from the job loader are stored into component `result`.

-If the return value is not `NULL`, results are saved to disk in the output directory in a `.RData` file with the same name as the job.
+The return value is always saved to disk in the output directory, in a `.RData` file with the same name as the job.

 ### Logging